 Devices that convert electrical power to mechanical power run the industrial world, including pumps, compressors, motors, conveyors, robots and more.
 Voltage signals that control these electro-mechanical devices are a critical but unseen force.
 So how do you capture and see that unseen force?

-Oscilloscopes (or scopes) test and display voltage signals as waveforms, visual representations of the variation of voltage over time.
+Oscilloscopes (or scopes) display voltage signals as waveforms, visual representations of the variation of voltage over time.
 The signals are plotted on a graph, which shows how the signal changes.
-The vertical (Y) access represents the voltage measurement and the horizontal (X) axis represents time.
+The vertical (Y) access represents the voltage magnitude and the horizontal (X) axis represents time.

 The graph on an oscilloscope can reveal important information:

-- Voltage and current signals when operating as intended.
+- Voltage signal shape when operating as intended

-- Calculated frequency of an oscillating signal and any variations in frequency.
+- Amplitude modulation of an oscillating signal and any variations in frequency